ShamylZakariya/Platformer/NOTES.md

     - missing animated background.
 Can make an alternate bg layer with just the flickering fire tiles and show/hide on a timer

 TODO:
+    - State::update_ui_display_state should create an immutable UiDisplayState, not mutate an ivar
     - sprite.rs is too big - make it a module which re-exports various smaller sub components
         - https://doc.rust-lang.org/book/ch07-04-bringing-paths-into-scope-with-the-use-keyword.html
     - SpriteDesc can have integerial position, and drop extent because we only support 1x1 sprites